 The TO and the BO set out a non-exhaustive list of such types of conduct that the CA may consider anti-competitive, including predatory pricing, price discrimination and discrimination in the supply of services to competitors.

 There are no defences available under the TO or BO to allegations of abuse of a dominant position.

-The CO does not exhaustively list the conduct that could constitute and abuse of a substantial degree of market power, but it does provide a partial list including predatory behaviour and limiting production, markets or technical development to the prejudice of consumers.
-It is expected that the Commission Guidelines will address the concept of abuse in more detail.
-In the interim, the CEDB Guidelines note that the Commission and the Tribunal may consider conduct such as tying and refusal to deal as abusive.
+The CO does not exhaustively list the conduct that could constitute an abuse of a substantial degree of market power, but it does provide a partial list, including predatory behaviour and limiting production, markets or technical development to the prejudice of consumers.

 The new regime is economy-wide and extraterritorial in scope.
-Conduct that has an effect in Hong Kong will be caught, even if the undertaking concerned or the relevant conduct engaged in is outside of Hong Kong.
+Conduct that has an effect in Hong Kong will be caught even if the undertaking concerned or the relevant conduct engaged in takes place outside of Hong Kong.

 Exclusions and exemptions

 Under the TO, the chief executive of Hong Kong may by order exempt any person or any class of persons from the TO or from a provision of the TO, including the abuse of a dominant position.
 There are no exclusions or exemptions available under the BO in relation to the abuse of dominant position.

 A number of exclusions and exemptions in relation to the Second Conduct Rule are available under the CO: